secretstartups/handbook/frontend/index.html.md

 **How does it work**
 - Winner of the previous theme will determine the theme of the next month
 - Theme will be announced a few weeks before the next month
-- Everyone in the call should write down who they think is the winner on a piece of paper and reveal it all at once (to prevent voting bias) during the voting
+- Everyone in the call should write down who they think is the winner in the zoom chat and reveal it all at once (to prevent voting bias) during the voting

 | Date | Theme | Winner |
 |---|---|---|